ysn551/swift-algorithm-club/Linked List/README.markdown

   }
 ```

-Like the count method, it is necessary to have the judgement whether the given index is 0 or not.
-When the given index is 0, it returns the head pointer as it is.
+First we check whether the given index is 0 or not.
+Because if it is 0, it returns the head as it is.
-However, when the given index is greater than 0, it follows the list by traversing the `node.next` pointer from` head`.
+However, when the given index is greater than 0, it starts at head then keeps following the node.next pointers to step through the list.
 The difference from count method at this time is that there are two termination conditions.
 One is when the for-loop statement reaches index, and we were able to acquire the node of the given index.
-The second is when `node.next` in for-loop statement returns nil and cause break (\*1)
+The second is when `node.next` in for-loop statement returns nil and cause break. (*1)
 This means that the given index is out of bounds and it causes a crash.

 Try it out: